 Faith-based organizations (FBOs) help shape young people's values and attitudes.
 Given the holistic nature of their work, FBOs provide a rich opportunity to work with and for youth.
-While some FBOs empower and protect youth, others suppress young people’s rights and well-being.
-FBOs and sexual and reproductive health programs share common goals, such as creating nurturing, healthy, and safe places for youth to grow and develop.
-Many organized religions are still searching for an effective approach to respond to the HIV/AIDS pandemic and to educate their faithful about sexual and reproductive health issues.
-AIDS has caused many faith-based groups to go beyond traditional religious education to address sexual behaviors more explicitly.
+FBOs often seek to empower and protect youth and support their well being, but can vary in their capacity to do so.
+FBOs and reproductive health programs share common goals, such as creating nurturing, healthy, and safe places for youth to grow and develop.
+Many organized religions are still searching for an effective approach to respond to HIV and educate their faithful about reproductive health issues.
+HIV has caused many faith-based groups to go beyond traditional religious education to address sexual behaviors more explicitly.
 At the same time, reproductive health organizations are beginning to target interventions to faith-based groups because of their influence in communities, and because many provide health services.

 This technical brief outlines how churches and other faith-based organizations of Christian faith can work with youth to support use of family planning (2015).